 With the air temperature near single digits at takeoff and no hope of it warming much past freezing later that February day, Paul Mueller and his fellow competitors bundled up and set off for Day 1 of the 2015 Bassmaster Classic on Lake Hartwell.
-Some found their first spots iced over, a stark contrast to the much warmer practice days, when he caught plenty of largemouth by cranking shallow water.
+Some found their first spots iced over, contrasting to the much warmer practice days when he caught plenty of largemouth by cranking shallow water.
 While the cold snap broke that pattern, he had the tools to fix his situation.

 Mueller lives in Connecticut and chases bass in his fair share of cold water.
-It has allowed him to fashion and practice tactics for the very situation that he faced at Hartwell.
-So, he changed spots, heading to deeper water where spotted bass, which were more willing to bite than the largemouth, hunkered in ditches.
-He changed his lure, too, casting a small swimbait to catch 38 pounds and 6 ounces over three days, which earned him 12th place.
+It has allowed him to fashion and practice tactics for the situation he faced at Hartwell.
+So, he changed spots, heading to deeper water where spotted bass, hunkered in ditches, were more willing to bite than the largemouth.
+He also changed his lure, casting a small swimbait to catch 38 pounds and 6 ounces over three days, earning him 12th place.

-The best cold waters for fishing swimbaits, like the aforementioned, have large populations of baitfish, Mueller said.
+Mueller said that the best cold waters for fishing swimbaits, like those mentioned above, have large populations of baitfish.
 They often are small, about 3 inches or less in length.
-“That’s when it really works,” he said.
+“That’s when it works,” he said.
 “It’s just [matching your swimbait’s size to] what things fish are feeding on.”

 Cold-water fishing demands slow presentations.
-As the water temperature falls, cold-blooded bass become increasingly lethargic and bottom oriented.
-Mueller said their strike zone — how far and fast they’ll move to bite a lure — shrinks, and that narrows your selection of productive lures and techniques.
+As the water temperature falls, cold-blooded bass become increasingly sedentary and bottom-oriented.
+Mueller said their strike zone — how far and fast they’ll move to bite a lure — shrinks, narrowing your selection of productive lures and techniques.
 In other words, you can leave your lipless crankbaits at home because these bass aren’t in a chasing mood.

-Mueller said that lack of inspiration is why, historically, more and bigger bass have been caught from cold water with smaller, lighter and slower lures such as hair jigs.
+Mueller said that lack of inspiration is why more and bigger bass have been caught from cold water with smaller, lighter, and slower lures such as hair jigs.
 But they do have one downside, and that’s their slowness.
 They take longer to sink to deeper depths, and he said a slower retrieve, usually with plenty of pauses, is needed to keep them there.

 Most bass anglers are familiar with swimbait fishing during the springtime shad spawn or along river ledges and other deep-water structure in summer.
 That’s when large swimbaits with heavy weights — “I’ll even use a 1-ounce one because it’s all about speed,” Mueller said — catch aggressive bass hopped up on warm water.
 But those aren’t the best choice when water temperatures are between the high 50s and mid-30s, which he considers cold.

 Mueller pours the lead jig heads himself, using Do-It’s Diner Shiner mold and 1/0 Mustad hooks.
 He said the bit of extra work creates an advantage.
 “It’s hard to find a jig head weighing 3/8 ounce with that small of a hook,” he said.
-He likes the hydrodynamic jigs heads for one more reason: They feature a wire keeper instead of a molded collar.
+He likes the hydrodynamic jigs heads because they feature a wire keeper instead of a molded collar.
 He said forcing a skinny or hand-poured swimbait, such as the Rockvibe or Opti Shad, over a molded collar forms a bulge in the lure, ruining its action.

 Mueller mimics baitfish with his swimbaits, so he chooses colors to complete the illusion.
 As a general rule, he uses more translucent colors on sunny days, swapping them out for opaque hues when it’s cloudy.
 He has a few favorites, like all bass anglers.
-Those include Natural Pro Blue, Mueller’s Madness and Gizzard Shad in the Reins swimbaits and Ghost Shad for the Optimum swimbait.
+These include Natural Pro Blue, Mueller’s Madness, Gizzard Shad in the Reins swimbaits, and Ghost Shad for the Optimum swimbait.